Holistic Pet Health & Nutrition

 The Safe Introduction Protocol

-Veterinary advice on dairy for pets recommends introducing any milk-based food only in very small amounts while carefully monitoring for diarrhea or other gastrointestinal signs, and discontinuing immediately if problems occur, explains PetMD's introduction guidelines.
+Introduce any milk-based food only in very small amounts while watching for diarrhoea or other gastrointestinal signs, and stop immediately if problems occur, advises PetMD, "Is Milk Bad for Cats and Dogs?"
+(2017).

 Start with this step-by-step approach: